 In addition to receiving critical health screenings, seeing a doctor give men a chance to learn more about their health.

 A healthy eating pattern and regular physical activity can help men control their blood pressure, blood sugar, cholesterol and weight.
 By keeping these numbers in the normal range, men can lower your risk of serious health problems like type 2 diabetes and heart disease.
 To improve their well-being, men should not be embarrassed or disinterested in talking about their health.
 The best start is to talk to family members to find out which diseases run in their family.

 I encourage all men to check out the helpful health information on the HiM website – griffinhealth.org/him.
-Or better yet, come see me in Shelton at the Family Healthcare Center.
-Call (203) 929-7335 to make an appointment, or visit gfp.griffinhealth.org to find a primary care physician in the Valley.
+Or better yet, schedule a primary care appointment at 800-382-0903, or visit gfp.griffinhealth.org